 For many developers, documentation metrics would be a novel concept which is why this chapter may be of special interest to them.

-The chapter on organising the documentation is particularly appealing to me.
+Information Architecture

-Making sure that the user can find his way in documentation, and that it is appearing logically and intuitively organised, plays an important part in establishing good relationships with the user.
-Information architecture is a big subject in itself.
+Making sure that users can find their way through documentation, and that the information is appearing logically and intuitively, plays an important part in establishing a good relationship with the reader and product user..
 Nowadays many developers would have some exposure to IA, but here the authors provide a concise guide to how developers can use it for their own documentation without going into the details.

-At last, the authors touch on the topic of maintenance.
-Ensuring that the documentation is up-to-date at all times is very important to secure the trust and satisfaction of users.
-In a few short sections, the authors manage to distil the best practices for maintenance and deprecating documentation.

 Reviewer’s comments

-The first impression from the book was that in simplifying the presentation of material the authors went a little too far.
-However, if you look at it from the developer’s perspective, you start to appreciate the author’s approach all the more.
-Surely, much can be added to each topic, discussed in this book.
-But the authors keep their explanations brief, making the book a kind of “plan of attack” for beginner writers.
+The first impression is that in the attempt of simplifying the presentation and concepts presented, the authors went a little too far, making the book a kind of “plan of attack” for beginner writers, but lacking in detail However, if you look at it from the developer’s perspective, you start to appreciate the author’s approach more.

-Taking this approach, the authors set an ambition task for themselves.
-Still, I feel that at times the strive for brevity of simplicity goes a few notches too far.

 Take, for example, an explanation of a paragraph.
 Presenting a paragraph as a section of text which provides a context for a procedure or that it may contain a story illustrating a concept, rather than as a logical subdivision of text, seems to be confusing and hardly logical.
-A few more suggestions for drafting could also be of benefit, for example using lists when describing procedures.

 Overall, I feel that the book might benefit from more examples.
 The story of Corg.ly does not fill that gap for me.
 There is a feeling of imbalance between the overly cheerful Corg.ly company and an abstract presentation of subsequent material.

-At times, I felt the text is overly simplistic, and at times I would have appreciated more examples.
-I also think suggesting more resources for developers may be a good idea.
+At times, I felt the text is overly simplistic

-Having said that, I like the overall style of the book: clear, cheerful and sympathetic.
-Bearing in mind that the community of developers is far from being uniform and the authors did a very good job of accommodating this highly diverse crowd.
+But having said that, I liked the overall style of the book: clear, cheerful, sympathetic and welcoming to a diverse community of devs

-Authors take a position to avoid any references on software to use.
-This seems to be a wise approach as there is no shortage of products on the market.
-Considering the variety of products available and the speed with which they go obsolete, this is the most rational approach.
+I noticed the lack of software references, which seems to be a wise approach when taking into account one of the lessons shared in the publication, the importance of keeping the content as fresh as possible, and considering the variety of products available and the speed with which they go obsolete, this is a veryrational approach.

+In my opinion, writing is difficult because you can’t always follow a prescription, and I would have appreciated if more resources about style and language were available.

-Overall, I think that any development team looking at the prospect of creating their own documentation should read this book.
+Overall, I think that development teams facingthe prospect of creating their own documentation should read this book.
 It is full of valuable advice and exemplifies the very style in which the documents should be written: clear and concise.
-The book might answer many questions and overcome many hurdles on the way to creating documentation.
+The book might help you toovercome hurdles on the way to creating documentation.